Why Does My Dog's Breath Smell Like Fish? 7 Causes & 2026

 Gut dysbiosis is often linked to poor diet (high-carb, highly processed foods), antibiotic use, chronic stress, and food intolerances.
 It frequently accompanies other digestive symptoms like gas, loose stools, or irregular bowel movements.

 What to do: Address complete dog gut health guide directly with a daily probiotic supplement.
 Look for a multi-strain formula that includes both probiotics and postbiotics — postbiotics are the beneficial compounds produced by good bacteria, and they have direct anti-inflammatory and antimicrobial effects in the gut.
 A formula that also supports oral health is ideal, since the oral and gut microbiomes are connected.
-Plentum's 12-in-1 formula addresses both oral and gut microbiome balance simultaneously, which is why it's particularly effective for dogs where bad breath stems from digestive issues rather than just dental problems.
+Plentum's 9-ingredient formula addresses both oral and gut microbiome balance simultaneously, which is why gut support may be worth discussing when bad breath appears alongside digestive issues rather than only dental buildup.

 4. Kidney Disease